-Launched in April 2009, our Environmental Management System (EMS) is a way for the Council meets its Environmental Policy commitments.
-This cover preventing pollution and complying with environmental legislation, while seeking to improve its environmental performance.
-Calderdale Council’s EMS is made up of:
+Our Environmental Management System (EMS) helps us meet our Environmental Policy commitments.
+This covers preventing pollution and complying with legislation, while seeking to improve our performance.
+Our EMS is made up of:

-- a review process including regular environmental audits.
+- and a review process with regular audits.

 Implementing an EMS will help reduce the impact of Council activities on the environment.
-It also support the Council in:
+It also helps us to:

-- meeting statutory obligations, such as reporting on National Indicators;
+- meet statutory obligations, such as reporting on National Indicators;

 Scope of the EMS